Good advice, very helpful. Provide practical feedback on ideas and make additional suggestions.

 Day 2 Tokyo

 After passing through customs and luggage collection, you're met by an airport guide who will give you your trip documents and direct you to the shared shuttle service which takes you to your hotel.
 After checking in, spend the rest of the day at leisure, resting and relaxing after your flight.
 If you do feel like starting exploring, you may wish to walk around the Imperial Gardens.

 Day 3 Tokyo

-Take a full day to explore the bustling metropolis of Tokyo.
+You'll spend the morning with one of our guides for an orientation.
+They will run through your trip and offer any local advice to you so you can enjoy the country with confidence.
+You can then spend the afternoon exploring the bustling metropolis of Tokyo.
 The Hamarikyu gardens and Asakusa old town are excellent places to start.
 In the evening, head out with a guide to sample some of the local Tokyo cuisine in the vibrant district of Ebisu.

 Day 4 Tokyo

 Spend the day exploring Kamakura, a pretty seaside town which was once Japan's capital and is home to the Great Bronze Buddha.
 You can take the train there unaccompanied - trains depart regularly from Tokyo and the journey takes an hour and a quarter.
 There are many temples and shrines which you can visit here; one of our favourites is the Hase Kannon Temple.

 Day 5 Kyoto

 Today travel by bullet train to Kyoto, home to some of Japan's most important works of art, its richest culture and its most refined cuisine.
 This is a journey of around three hours.
 In the afternoon, we can arrange for you to take part in a private cultural activity at Kyoto's Women's Association.
 With the help of experienced English-speaking practitioners, you can have an introduction to Japanese culture by trying a tea ceremony.